nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [Cluster Turndown](https://github.com/kubecost/cluster-turndown) is an automated scaledown and scaleup of a Kubernetes cluster's backing nodes based on a custom schedule and turndown criteria.
 * [capsule](https://github.com/clastix/capsule) is a Kubernetes multi-tenant Operator.
 It aggregates multiple namespaces in a Tenant.
 Within each tenant, users are free to create their namespaces and share all the assigned resources between the namespaces of the tenant.
 * [Kubernetes Node Label Monitor](https://github.com/adaptant-labs/k8s-node-label-monitor) is a Kubernetes controller for monitoring and notifying about changes to Node label states
-* [kubeinit](https://github.com/Kubeinit/kubeinit) KubeInit provides Ansible playbooks and roles for the deployment and configuration of multiple Kubernetes distributions.
+* [kubeinit 🌟](https://github.com/Kubeinit/kubeinit) KubeInit provides Ansible playbooks and roles for the deployment and configuration of multiple Kubernetes distributions.
 * [kubergui: Kubernetes Deployment Builder🌟](https://github.com/BrandonPotter/kubergui) quickly builds out a basic Kubernetes Deployment and Kubernetes Service YAML.
 Kubernetes GUI YAML generators for simple but typo-prone tasks.
 * [fubectl](https://github.com/kubermatic/fubectl) is a tool that reduces repetitive interactions with kubectl
 * [Authelia 🌟](https://github.com/authelia/authelia) is a Single Sign-On and Multi-Factor portal for web apps that can be installed in Kubernetes and can integrate with your ingress controller